tunji-v-odunlade/Dallas-Police-Dataset/README.md

 ## Conclusion

 In summation, this analysis extracts nuanced insights from the 2016 Dallas police data.
 Officer demographics, subject characteristics, incident attributes, and intricate associations have been meticulously unearthed, providing a robust bedrock for informed decision-making.
-For a profound exploration of data preprocessing and exploratory stages, replete with illustrative code exemplars, kindly refer to the comprehensive analysis publication linked here: [Comprehensive Analysis](https://rpubs.com/vodunlade/1075296).
+For a profound exploration of data preprocessing and exploratory stages, kindly refer to the comprehensive analysis publication linked here: [Comprehensive Analysis](https://rpubs.com/vodunlade/1075296).

 Your inquiries and feedback are earnestly welcomed as we collectively endeavour to elevate the depth and breadth of the derived insights.